 Forms and Permits Q&A

 You should never burn when it is windy, never leave a fire unattended and make sure it is cold before you walk away.
 Piles should not exceed 6 ft. x 6 ft. and an area a minimum of 10 feet around the pile to be burned should be provided.
 Keep fighting tools and a water supply on hand.
-Burning of plastics, garbage, asphalt, treated or painted wood, rubber or oily substances is prohibited.
-You must call (888) 947-2876 before each time you start a fire - even with a permit.
-Your permit can be had a Jensen-Akins Hardware and at Burnt Bridge Tavern.
-Burning Regulations and Permits Burning Regulations are in now effect and Burn Permits are required.
-You can get further information and obtain a free permit on line , the DNR Ranger Station adjacent to the County Highway Dept. (479-4771) or at Jensen Akins Inc. in downtown Conover.
-Even with a permit, before you burn, you are required to either call 888-947-2876 (Vilas Co. is #64) or log onto the DNR Burn Conditions website to see if any emergency bans have been imposed.
+Burning of plastics, garbage, asphalt, treated or painted wood, rubber or oily substances is PROHIBITED.
+You must call (888) 947-2876 before each time you start a fire.
+You can get further information and obtain a free permit on line , the DNR Ranger Station adjacent to the County Highway Dept. (479-4771).
+Before you burn, you are required to either call 888-947-2876 (Vilas Co. is #64) or log onto the DNR Burn Conditions website to see if any emergency bans have been imposed.

-A zoning permit is required at any point that you are making an improvement to your property (ie: fence, addition, alteration, dwelling, shed, garage, basement, etc.) Please refer to Chapter 14 of the Conover General Code (Zoning Ordinance).
-For zoning purposes, a building and structure is the same . . .
+Vilas County Zoning issues Zoning Permits for the Town of Conover effective March 2018.
+A zoning permit is required at any point that you are making an improvement to your property (ie: fence, addition, alteration, dwelling, shed, garage, basement, etc.) For zoning purposes, a building and structure is the same . . .
 "Structure" definition is a building, facility or other unit that is constructed or otherwise erected.
 "Building" definition is any structure that is intended to be a permanent accession to real property; that is designed or used for sheltering people, animals, plants, for storing property or for working, office, parking, sales or display space, regardless of any contribution that the structure makes to the production process in it; that in physical appearance, is annexed to that real property; that is covered by a roof or encloses space; that is not readily moved or disassembled; and that is commonly known to be a building because of its appearance and because of the materials of which it is constructed.

 YES, this is a structure that is erected and can be used for multiple purposes and is creating space for your use.
 A structure is a unit, building or space created or erected to provide use such as storage, shelter which includes fences, sheds or any other manufactured structure.
 Even though it may seem portable and moveable, this is not a factor in the determination of whether a permit is required or not.
 It is an improvement to real estate property.